Publishing Reproducible Research Output

-Reproducibility and transparency can be regarded (at least in experimental research) as a hallmark of research (DFG, 2017 ).
-The ability to reproduce research results in order to check their validity is an important cornerstone of research that helps to guarantee the quality of research and to build on existing knowledge.
+Reproducibility and transparency can be regarded (at least in experimental research) as a hallmark of research.
+The ability to reproduce research results in order to check their reliability is an important cornerstone of research that helps to guarantee the quality of research and to build on existing knowledge.
 The digital turn has brought more opportunities to document, share and verify research processes and outcomes.
-Consequently, there is an increasing demand for more transparency with regard to research processes and outcomes (Munafò etal., 2017).
-This fits well with the open scholarship agenda requiring, among others, open software, open data, and open access to publications even if openness alone does not guarantee reproducibility.
+Consequently, there is an increasing demand for more transparency with regard to research processes and outcomes.
+This fits well with the open science agenda requiring, amongst others, open software, open data, and open access to publications even if openness alone does not guarantee reproducibility.

 The Task & Finish Group for Publishing Reproducible Research Output

 The activity was led by Juliane Kant (DFG) and Anna Mette Morthorst (DeiC) as KE Group leads and Birgit Schmidt (Göttingen State and University Library) and Jeroen Sondervan (Utrecht University) as expert leads.

 A full list of all participants of the Task & Finish group who contributed to this activity is available at the end of this page.